USAJOBS/help-center/faq/application/eligibility/index.md

 In addition, current or previous employees of the Government of the District of Columbia or the United States Postal Service may also be considered "status" candidates.
 Select one of the above paths for more information.

-## 3. Career Appointment
+## 3. Career appointment

 Candidates who have current or previous federal employment experience, also known as "status" or "career appointment".
-Status applicants are current or former Federal civilian employees who hold or held non-temporary appointments in the [competitive service, not the excepted service](../../../working-in-government/service/).
+Status applicants are current or former federal civilian employees who hold or held non-temporary appointments in the [competitive service, not the excepted service](../../../working-in-government/service/).

 Status applicants may be eligible for the following under merit promotion procedures: